-Legal, Regulatory & Supervisory Framework FCP an integral part of the framework, reflect financial system and user features, good legal underpinnings, appropriate regulation of product /service providers and agents Role of Oversight Bodies FCP oversight bodies with mandates, authority, independence, accountability Equitable, Fair Treatment of Consumers Fairness should be an integral part of governance / culture of providers and agents Disclosure and Transparency Provision of key information expected on product benefits, risks, terms and conflicts of interest.
+1. Legal, Regulatory & Supervisory Framework FCP an integral part of the framework, reflect financial system and user features, good legal underpinnings, appropriate regulation of product /service providers and agents 2.
+Role of Oversight Bodies FCP oversight bodies with mandates, authority, independence, accountability 3.
+Equitable, Fair Treatment of Consumers Fairness should be an integral part of governance / culture of providers and agents 4.
+Disclosure and Transparency Provision of key information expected on product benefits, risks, terms and conflicts of interest.
 Honest promotional material.
 Standardised disclosures allowing comparisons.
-Financial Education and Awareness Promote financial literacy and information on rights.
-Implement OECD INFE principles Responsible Business Conduct of Providers and Agents Customer best interests should be an objective and reflected in remuneration structures.
+5. Financial Education and Awareness Promote financial literacy and information on rights.
+Implement OECD INFE principles 6.
+Responsible Business Conduct of Providers and Agents Customer best interests should be an objective and reflected in remuneration structures.
 Provider accountability for actions of agents.
-Protection of Consumer assets against Fraud and Misuse Information, control and protection mechanisms expected to protect consumer assets.
-Protection of Consumer Data and Privacy Control and protection mechanisms expected to protect consumer information and clarify permissible uses.
-Complaints Handling and Redress Jurisdictions should ensure accessible mechanisms.
-Providers and agents should have mechanisms for complaint handling and redress, and recourse available to independent process Competition Promote competitive markets to give consumer choice and ability to switch, and to promote product development and quality achieving "good" DEA has proven problematic.
+7. Protection of Consumer assets against Fraud and Misuse Information, control and protection mechanisms expected to protect consumer assets.
+8. Protection of Consumer Data and Privacy Control and protection mechanisms expected to protect consumer information and clarify permissible uses.
+9. Complaints Handling and Redress Jurisdictions should ensure accessible mechanisms.
+Providers and agents should have mechanisms for complaint handling and redress, and recourse available to independent process 10. .
+Competition Promote competitive markets to give consumer choice and ability to switch, and to promote product development and quality

-25.6 Alternative Philosophies and Approaches
+Alternative Philosophies and Approaches

 At the risk of caricature, Figure 1 indicates a spectrum of ideological / philosophical positions which can be adopted as the basis for financial consumer protection policies.
 At one extreme is the "free markets" / libertarian approach, consistent with the world of introductory economics textbooks.
 Markets should be allowed to operate freely, individuals should take responsibility for their actions, and have access to the legal system for the resolution of disputes.

-In this view, decisions of informed individuals will promote efficiency, and "rule of law" and reputational considerations will deter unethical behaviour by suppliers of financial products and services.
+In this view, decisions of informed individuals will promote efficiency, and "rule of law and reputational considerations will deter unethical behaviour by suppliers of financial products and services.
 Governments may need to ensure adequate information is provided, and if individuals are unable to assess the worth of financial products and services, it could be expected that skilled advisers would be available, for a fee, to assist.

-Starting from this philosophical position, which influenced the development of Australia's FCP framework following the Financial System (Wallis) Inquiry in 1997, until recent changes, the main ingredients of policy are disclosure, education and advice (which I'll refer to as DEA).
+This philosophical position influenced the development of Australia's FCP recent framework following the Financial System (Wallis) Inquiry in 1997.
+A need for a prudentially regulated sector providing a low risk home for savings was acknowledged, and legislation involved licensing of all providers of financial services and products.
+CFP was allocated to ASIC which had powers to oversee activities outside the prudential sector.

+The main ingredients of that policy were disclosure, education and advice (which I'll refer to as DEA).
 Of course, for the policy to work what is really needed is "perfect" DEA, although "good" DEA, however that might be defined, would probably be seen as adequate by most.
-In practice, both in Australia and elsewhere,
+In practice, both in Australia and elsewhere, even achieving "good" DEA has proven problematic.

-The problems are inherent in all parts of the DEA approach which had been used in Australia.
+The problems are inherent in all parts of the DEA approach used in Australia.
 First disclosure documents are used more as a legal protection device by financial product producers than as information documents, making them large and, generally, unintelligible to the typical individual.
 There is considerable work also to be done in identifying the best way of presenting information about risks, costs, expected returns etc in ways that resonate with readers.
-In 2019 ASIC acknowledged (in a joint report with the Dutch regulator) that disclosure should not be the default mechanism for trying to achieve financial consumer protection (and in some cases "disclosure and warnings can backfire").